Site profit chart:

 If the site was doing something simple like refusing to pay out winners, then everyone would have heard about it already.

 The dice rolls are provably fair.
 This is addressed on the 'Fair?' tab on site.

 As I see it, there are two non-obvious ways the site could be scamming people:

-We signed a message to prove that we control that address:
+We signed messages to prove that we control those addresses:

 The above two together should be enough to prove that (a) we don't hide any investments, and (b) we are in control of all invested coins.
 In conclusion, the site is not running a "fractional reserve" operation and is in fact solvent.
 If you see any way the site could still be running in "Ponzi" mode given the above, please let us know and we will attempt to provide further proof.